 7. Spend some time alone

 Your well being will greatly improve when you spend some time alone.
 While it’s important to build social connections with others, most of the time, our peace of mind is disrupted by others.
 When things get a little too chaotic and you can’t get a minute’s peace, consider removing your worry by isolating yourself temporarily.
 Being alone every now and then can be great for your health, happiness, and inner peace.
 Experiencing the mental freedom of being alone will allow you to recharge your batteries, build yourself back up, and move forward.
 Before you do this, tell other people where you’ll be so they don’t worry.
 For example, some people might choose to take a one or two-week vacation alone to pull themselves together.
 Sometimes, a little break will give your mind peace and the feeling that you can solve your problem.

 8. Relax your expectations

 Life never follows the path you have outlined in your plans.
 Many times we spend too much time thinking about how things are going to be in our future.
 But when reality does not meet our expectations, we get frustrated quickly.
 The truth is that what you need will come in the form of what you expect from life.
 The best thing is to go through those difficult moments without seeing the problems.

 Remember that if things don’t go as planned, it does not mean that they are not taking you along the path you need.
-Always look for the lesson of each situation and don’t let these “detours” steal your peace of mind.
+Always look for the life lesson of each situation and don’t let these “detours” steal your peace of mind.
 Learn to accept reality and the part of it that you cannot change.
 That is the best starting point for you to discover the ones that you can modify and how to do it.

 9. Speak with a therapist